esthy07/alx-system_engineering-devops/0x00-shell_basics/README.md

-File 5-listfilesdigitonly display current directory contents
+File 6-firstdirectory create a script that creates a directory